Rudolf Vrba participated in the trials of Nazis for war crimes and identified prominent Nazis who were in Auschwitz.

 SS Sturmscharführer Lorenz Carstensen (Died in Prison)

-Female SS Aufseherinen Luise Danz (Life Imprisonment)
+Female SS Aufseherin Luise Danz (Life Imprisonment)

 SS Obersturmführer Hans Delmotte (Committed Suicide)